 Art on Foundation is sold via auction with minimum bids starting at 0.1 ETH.
 Once artwork is sold on Foundation, creators will receive 85% of the sale.
 Artists also receive a 10% royalty on any NFT that is listed and resold on Foundation.
 Since its launch in February 2021, Foundation has seen over 52,000 ETH in volume traded.

-While artists need an invitation to join Foundation, anyone can create a profile and start to collect NFTs.
+While artists need the invitation to join Foundation, anyone can create a profile and start to collect NFTs.
 Artists must set a reserve price for their artwork.
 Collectors can then place bids.

 Placing a bid on an NFT will trigger a 24-hour auction countdown.
 Artists can only mint and trade single-edition artwork on Foundation.
 As a result, Foundation attracts high-end clientele looking for visually-stunning work.